kauralasoo/kauralasoo.github.io/papers.md

 layout: article
 ---

 Here is a selection of papers that we are most proud of.
-You can find the full list of publications in [Google Scholar](https://scholar.google.com/citations?user=9u4Kw3sAAAAJ&hl=en).
+The complete list of publications can be found in [Google Scholar](https://scholar.google.com/citations?user=9u4Kw3sAAAAJ&hl=en) or [ORCID](https://orcid.org/0000-0002-1761-8881).

 ## 2019
 1. **Kaur Alasoo**, Julia Rodrigues, John Danesh, Daniel F. Freitag, Dirk S. Paul, and Daniel J. Gaffney. ["Genetic effects on promoter usage are highly context-specific and contribute to complex traits."](https://doi.org/10.7554/eLife.41673.001) Elife 8 (2019): e41673.
-1.

 ## 2018
 1. **Kaur Alasoo**, Julia Rodrigues, Subhankar Mukhopadhyay, Andrew J. Knights, Alice L. Mann, Kousik Kundu, Christine Hale, Gordon Dougan, and Daniel J. Gaffney. ["Shared genetic effects on chromatin and gene expression indicate a role for enhancer priming in immune response."](http://dx.doi.org/10.1038/s41588-018-0046-7) Nature genetics 50, no. 3 (2018): 424.